ManOfDiamond/Beginners-guide-to-GNU-Linux/README.md

 • Zorin (Based on Ubuntu/Debian, refreshed ui and easy to use)

-• Gentoo (Another distro for experienced users, you build your own system bit-by-bit and more control over system including linux kernel)
+• Gentoo (Another distro for experienced users, you build your own system bit-by-bit and more control over system including linux kernel, openrc, less bootup time)

 ### A quick fun fact: You're already using gnu/linux on your phone!
 Android and iOS both are based on gnu/linux.